rainbowbreeze/ai_for_community_events/README.md

 Prompt engineering is an art.
 Practive it without fear of making mistakes!

 ### Some suggestions
 1. Clearly communicate what **content or information is most important**.
-Focus on telling the model exactly what you want it to do rather, and refine iteratively telling it what not to do.
+Focus on telling the model exactly what you want it to do, and refine iteratively telling it what not to do.
 1. Defining the **role** if using one.
 For example, _You are an experienced UX designer at a tech company_, or _You are a senior community manager_, etc.
 1. Include **context and input data**.
 1. Use specific, varied **examples** to help the model narrow its focus and generate more accurate results.